stitchlang/stitch/README.md

 # Command Substitution

 Command Subtitution is expected to be a very common construct in this language.
 Note that Command Substitution runs a command and returns stdout of that command as a string.
-Note unlike other scripting languages, the command is executed within the current process environment.
+Unlike other scripting languages, the command is executed within the current process environment, it is not executed in a subprocess so it has very low overhead.

 ```sh
 # run command and return one line of output as a string with no trailing newline